 Like most of my previous work, this doesn’t fit neatly in any one box.

 - Set during the 1st century and researching quality sources, it has historical fiction elements which does its best to keep the credibility of research that readers of the genre expect

 - It has psychological horror elements.
 I have carefully woven complex back stories – and personal traumas – of each character so that those events come back to haunt them

 - The nature of the enemy also makes this science fiction.
 They are not supernatural and not creatures from mythology

 If that seems like a strange mix and intrigues you, then read on.
 I feel the juxtaposition works and pleased with the results so far.

 What “Personal Baggage” Are We Talking About?

 Personal trauma is never easy reading.
-Some of these traumas are relatively mild and something most of us have experienced by the time we reach adulthood – betrayal by a friend, accused of something we didn’t do, unrequited love, loss of a much-loved family member, resistance from society and peers of our personal life choices.
+Some of these traumas are relatively mild and something most of us have experienced by the time we reach adulthood – betrayal, framed for something we didn’t do, unrequited love, family member died too young, being ostracised from society because of our personal life choices.

 Yet some traumas cut far deeper and not so easily overcome.
 Catastrophic injustice that leave people perceived as a social pariah or as a non-conformist.
-There is also sexual assault, religious oppression, imprisonment for someone else’s crimes.
+There is also sexual assault, religious oppression, and being sold into slavery.
 All these things feature in Phobetor’s Children, and they become more relevant the closer the gladiators get to their destination.

 When Is It Out?